Rise of the Triad: Dark War

 Wolfenstein 3D engine

-The game engine that Rise of the Triad: Dark War uses is actually a heavily modified version of the original Wolfenstein 3-D engine.
+The game engine that Rise of the Triad: Dark War uses is actually a heavily modified version of the Wolf3D engine.
 In some ways it outperforms the Doom engine, though in many other ways, the limits of the Wolf3D engine are clearly visible.
 Later, Tom Hall admitted that he made a huge mistake by deciding to stick with the original Wolf3D engine rather than switching to the Build engine that the "team next door" was using for Duke Nukem 3D.
 He said that if he had switched ROTT to the Build engine, he could've gotten a technologically advanced game up and running in no time, as opposed to the hard time that Apogee had modifying the Wolf3D engine.
-(His statements about this can be found in the readme file included with the ROTT public source code that was released on December 20, 2002.)
+(His statements about this can be found in the readme file included with the ROTT public source code that was released on 20 December 2002.)

 Working title